GitHubNewbye/Command-Line-Dictionary/README.md

 4. `test_project.py`

-You can run either `quiz.py` or `project.py` via terminal or IDE to start using the application, but consider that you can't play quiz if there is no `dictionary.csv` file or it contains less than 6 words.
+You can run either `quiz.py` or `project.py` via terminal or IDE to start using the application, but consider that you can't play quiz if there is no `dictionary.csv` file, or it contains less than 6 words.
 `test_project.py` contains unit tests for testing the application.
 You can add custom tests there.

 ### Starting via terminal